kraudy/IBM-i-pipeline/README.md

 Select the deploy method, `compare` should be fine.

 Also, this automatically generates a `.env` file for your project that looks similar to this, which is basically a library list for the job on the ibm i.
-Again don't worry about these definitions if you don't know them ((IBM I Intro)[https://github.com/kraudy/ibmi_os]).
+Again don't worry about these definitions if you don't know them ((IBM I library list)[https://github.com/kraudy/ibmi_os/tree/master?tab=readme-ov-file#object-system-not-file-system]).

 ```bash
 LIBL=QGPL QTEMP GAMES400